 Money

-- ATMs / Cash Machines – Need cash?
+• ATMs / Cash Machines – Need cash?
 ATMs are available.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside and Airside in Terminals 1 and 2.
-At the time of this update, there are were no ATMS in Terminal 3.
+At the time of this update, there are no ATMS in Terminal 3.

-- Duty Free & Shopping – Duty Free shops are available near Gate 26, Gates 12-13, Gates 24-25 and in the Central Lobby.
-In addition there are plenty of other shops to pass the time.
+Shopping – Duty-Free shops are available near Gate 26, Gates 12-13, Gates 24-25, and in the Central Lobby.
+In addition, there are plenty of other shops to pass the time.

 Things to do & see

-Do you want to make the most of your stopover or long layover by getting out of the airport to do some sightseeing?
+Do you want to make the most of your stopover or long layover by leaving the airport for sightseeing?
 Check out our Honolulu Airport Layover Sightseeing guide or explore Things to do in Honolulu on Tripadvisor.

 Airlines

-Honolulu airport is served by the following airlines: Air Asia • Air Canada • Air New Zealand • Alaska Airlines • All Nippon Airways • American Airlines • Delta Air Lines • Fiji Airways • Hawaiian Airlines • Japan Airlines • Jetstar • Jin Air • Korean Air • Makani Kai Air • Mokulele Airlines • Philippines Airlines • Qantas Airways • Southwest • Sun Country Airlines • United Airlines • WestJet • ZipAir.
+Honolulu Airport is served by the following airlines: Air Asia • Air Canada • Air New Zealand • Alaska Airlines • American Airlines • Ana/Air Japan • Asiana Airlines • Delta Air Lines • Fiji Airways • Hawaiian Airlines • Japan Airlines • Jetstar • Korean Air • Makani Kai Air • Mokulele Airlines • Philippines Airlines • Qantas Airways • Southwest • United Airlines • WestJet • ZipAir.

 Airport Transportation: Getting To/From The Airport